-During 2020, executives and certain key employees were eligible to receive equity grants and awards under the Entegris, Inc. 2010 Stock Plan, as amended, and the Entegris, Inc. 2020 Stock Plan, each of which is administered by the Compensation Committee.
-Restricted stock unit awards, stock option awards and performance share unit awards, as described below, were the three equity vehicles used by Entegris for long-term incentive awards to executive officers during 2020.
-The 2020 long-term incentive awards to the named executive officers are listed in the "2020 Grants of Plan-Based Awards" table below under the columns entitled (in the case of performance share unit awards) "Estimated Future Payouts Under Equity Incentive Plan Awards," (in the case of restricted stock unit awards) "All Other Stock Awards: Number of Shares of Stock or Units" and (in the case of stock option awards) "All Other Option Awards: Number of Securities Underlying Options."
+During 2021, executives and certain key employees were eligible to receive equity grants and awards under the Entegris, Inc. 2020 Stock Plan, which is administered by the Compensation Committee.
+Restricted stock unit awards, stock option awards and performance share unit awards, as described below, were the three equity vehicles used by Entegris for long-term incentive awards to executive officers during 2021.
+The 2021 long-term incentive awards to the named executive officers are listed in the "2021 Grants of Plan-Based Awards" table below under the columns entitled (in the case of performance share unit awards) "Estimated Future Payouts Under Equity Incentive Plan Awards," (in the case of restricted stock unit awards) "All Other Stock Awards: Number of Shares of Stock or Units" and (in the case of stock option awards) "All Other Option Awards: Number of Securities Underlying Options."

 The Compensation Committee believes that long-term incentive awards to executive officers, including the named executive officers, should be comprised of a mixture of restricted stock units, stock options and performance share units.
-Accordingly, for 2020, the Compensation Committee approved equity awards for executive officers comprised, as a percentage of the total annual grant value, of 40% restricted stock units, 30% stock options and 30% performance share units, which has been unchanged since 2015.
-The total annual grant value of long-term equity incentive awards granted to our named executive officers in 2020 approximated the market median, adjusted for executive-specific factors such as tenure, proficiency in role, criticality and individual importance.
+Accordingly, for 2021, the Compensation Committee approved equity awards for executive officers comprised, as a percentage of the total annual grant value, of 40% restricted stock units, 30% stock options and 30% performance share units, which has been unchanged since 2015.
+The total annual grant value of long-term equity incentive awards granted to our named executive officers in 2021 approximated the market median, adjusted for executive-specific factors such as tenure, proficiency in role. and criticality.
 A description of the terms of each type of equity award and the reasons why the Compensation Committee believes each is an appropriate long-term incentive equity vehicle follows.